 The book is $60 plus S/H.

 This is the 5th book in the ACGS - Aroostook Republican Notebook Series scanned and compiled into book format.
 It contains 3 columns per page and includes mostly obituaries, with 13 class reunion pictures, a WWII article, at least 3 family reunions, one wedding and the 75th year celebration of the Caribou Library.
-Each obituary has name and birth and death date of person at top of column.
+Each obituary has name, birth and death dates of person at top of column.